jcccf/memo/docs/sql_queries.md

 SELECT q1.quote, q1.result, q2.result FROM quotes AS q1, quotes AS q2  WHERE q1.movie = q2.movie AND q1.quote = q2.quote AND q1.query_type=\'plain\' AND q2.query_type=\'movie_title\' AND q1.quote_type=\'full\' AND q2.quote_type=\'full\' ORDER BY q1.id ASC

 SELECT quote, min(result) FROM quotes WHERE quote_type='full' GROUP BY quote, movie ORDER BY id asc

+SELECT q.movie_name, q.actor, q.is_memorable, q.result, q2.result as result2, q.quote FROM quotes q, quotes q2 WHERE q.query_type='movie_title' AND q2.query_type='plain' AND q.quote_type='full' AND q2.quote_type='full' ORDER BY q.id ASC LIMIT 10

+SELECT * FROM quotes WHERE movie_name='a few good men' AND query_type='movie_title' AND is_memorable=1 ORDER BY result_fixed DESC